saadq/intercom-code/readme.md

 # intercom-code
 > A chrome extension for integrating a code editor into Intercom.

+## Project Status
+GitHub recently changed Gists to require authentication in order to create a gist.
+This extension no longer works, and needs to be updated to accommodate these changes by GitHub.

 ![](https://i.imgur.com/XIXF8QW.gif)

 You can install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/intercom-code/idkppmfdnbebeikaplhpckbmbfbeedon/), or you can build it from source.